Real Estate Advisor - February, 2017By William H. Jennings

 If you’re planning to take advantage of the real estate professional exception, don’t assume that qualifying as such a professional alone satisfies your burden.
 You’ll need proper documentation of your material participation in the rental property for each tax year you claim a deduction.

 Peter Loi, CPA, is a Director at Marks Paneth LLP.
 Bringing more than 15 years of public accounting experience to the position, Peter’s areas of expertise in real estate and construction industries include providing audit and tax services to commercial and residential real estate clients and to high-net-worth individuals.
 He works closely with clients to provide value-added advisory services to address both current and emerging accounting and tax-related issues.

 Peter is also a member of the firm’s China Desk, a cross-disciplinary team of professionals who can assist both Chinese businesses and individuals looking to work, invest, raise capital or do business in the United States.

 Peter enjoys family dinners with his wife and two children, as these moments lend themselves to great conversation and bonding.
 He resides with his family in Brooklyn, New York.

 About William H. Jennings

-William H. Jennings, CPA, HCCP, is the Partner-in-Charge of the Real Estate Group at Marks Paneth LLP.
+William H. Jennings, CPA, HCCP, is the Partner-in-Charge of the Real Estate Group, China Desk, and the Florida Office.
 He is also a member of the firm’s Executive Committee, which sets policy and strategy.
 With more than 35 years of experience in public accounting and a keen focus on the real estate industry and its needs, Mr. Jennings has spent nearly his entire career with Marks Paneth and its predecessor firms.
-During this time, he has made...
+During this time, he has...
 READ MORE +